samr93750/tech-diary/python.md

  are just white space which python uses for some of its function. if there is no proper indentation error then you are doomed
 ### if else conditions
 if .... else

+elif= else if

+nested if = means using if statement inside an if statement if a=0: if b>4: print "hi"